Updated: 5 days ago

 And what if the market falls further or rents correct?

-The crux of finding the right time to enter, really isn't about timing.
+The irony of finding the right time to enter, really isn't about timing.
 Rather, it is about actively creating the conditions to find the right investment property.

 Instead of attempting the impossible aka timing the market, focus on finding properties with intrinsic value at a discount and anytime can be the right time to invest.